ryangjchandler/ryangjchandler.co.uk/source/_posts/automatically-tweet-new-articles-on-your-jigsaw-site.md

 The first step is creating a new listener.
 A lot of examples will tell you to create a `listeners/` directory in your Jigsaw site, but I prefer to create an `app/` directory.
 This feels more Laravel like to me and it also lets me put other stuff in there too.

-After creating the directory, be sure to hook it up with an autoloader
+After creating the directory, be sure to hook it up with an autoloader, in this case Composer's PSR-4 compatible autoloader.
+I added the following to my `composer.json` file.